sekoyo/react-image-crop/README.md

 #### minWidth (optional)

-A minimum crop width.
+A minimum crop width, as a percentage of the image width.

 #### minHeight (optional)

-A minimum crop height.
+A minimum crop height, as a percentage of the image height.

 #### maxWidth (optional)

-A maximum crop width.
+A maximum crop width, as a percentage of the image width.

 #### maxHeight (optional)

-A maximum crop height.
+A maximum crop height, as a percentage of the image height.

 #### keepSelection (optional)